-Slingo Boom, or boom bingo as it is also called, is an exotic variant of 75 ball bingo that is only available to play at Gaming Realms sites.
+Slingo Boom, or boom bingo as it is also called, is an exotic variant of 75 ball bingo that is only available to play at sites powered by Gaming Realms.
 Other versions of Slingo (the ones that are more akin to a slot machine than to bingo) are more widely available.

 - Who are Gaming Realms